Major Gifts are Not Just for Bricks and Mortars

 Here’s an example:

-Unlike its more well-heeled conservation colleagues, this environmental watchdog group doesn’t own or buy land.
-Instead, its programs include research, development and promotion of environmentally responsible public policy, lobbying at the state legislature, and the thankless task of monitoring hundreds of requests for development, pollution and wetland alterations permits.
-Staff at the agency have always thought of their work under the general banner of environmental protection.
+Unlike its more well-heeled conservation colleagues, this environmental watchdog focused on research, public policy advocacy and lobbying, and the thankless task of monitoring hundreds of requests for development, pollution and wetland alterations permits.

-In the last two years, the group has become involved in a number of advocacy activities to stop major commercial interests from purchasing subdividing thousands of acres of open space.
-It will never buy the land itself.
+While this organization has been critical in preventing major commercial interests from buying and subdividing thousands of acres of valuable open space, unlike a land trust, it will never buy the land itself.

-Instead, this organization is a leader in working with local and state officials to develop legislation to protect open space, recruit and train coalitions of activists, mobilize land purchasing groups and undertake extensive media outreach to alert the general public to the wider threat.
+However, it is a recognized leader in working with local and state officials to develop legislation to protect open space, recruit and train coalitions of activists, mobilize land purchasing groups and undertake extensive media outreach to alert the general public to the wider threat.

-1. Create a campaign: By totaling the three-year operating costs of anticipated legal work, public outreach, research, lobbying, policy development and related overhead, it created the Endangered Lands Campaign — with a goal of protecting 137,000 acres of land at a cost of $400,000 over three years.
+1. Create a campaign: By totaling the three-year operating costs of anticipated legal work, public outreach, research, lobbying, policy development and related overhead, viola! the $400,000 Endangered Lands Campaign was born.
+Even without directly buying the land, the project was able to set a a goal of protecting 137,000 acres of land.

 2. Develop a special fund.
-This organization needs to rapidly respond to threats that emerge without prior warning.
-Since these quick actions could be costly, the organization named this action its Rapid Response Force.
-Then, to enhance fund raising and pay the cost of the fund, it created the Rapid Response Fund, with a goal of creating a standing reserve account of $200,000 that could be deployed quickly.
+This organization has to rapidly respond to unexpected threats.
+Since these quick actions can be costly, the organization named this activity its Rapid Response Force.
+Then, to enhance fund raising and pay the bills, it created the Rapid Response Fund, with a goal of creating a standing reserve account of $200,000 that could be deployed quickly.

-Each project provided a new opportunity to mobilize both major donors and special appeals to the larger membership list.
-Major gifts could be linked to naming opportunities or sub-components of the projects.
-For example, the largest gift could name the project (The Helen Smith Rapid Response Fund).
+Each project provided a new opportunity to mobilize large donors and send special appeals to the full membership list.
+Really major gifts could be linked to naming opportunities or sub-components of the projects.
+For example, one could name the project (e.g. The Helen Smith Rapid Response Fund).
 Other named gifts could fund legal work, volunteer activity or other discrete components of the project.

 What, then, are the critical elements of a program-focused, major gift opportunity?

-- A significant fundraising goal worthy of major gifts, built by combining direct program and related overhead costs, often over a multi-year period; and,
+• A significant fundraising goal worthy of large gifts, built by combining direct program and related overhead costs, often over a multi-year period

-Setting up these projects requires a heaping dose of creativity and the ability to see familiar programs in new ways, and we’d welcome your examples, to share with readers in future issues — we will, of course, include the source.
+Setting up these projects requires a heaping dose of creativity and the ability to see familiar programs in new ways.
+For more on how to do that, take a look at Successful Fundraising: 7 Tips for seeing through the kaleidoscope of opportunity.

 This article first appeared in Nonprofit Boards and Governance Review at Charitychannel.com.